aaybuke/CS412-Project/README.md

 +Objective:

-The classification task aimed to categorize entities (e.g., brands, companies) into predefined categories such as Fashion, Tech, Health and Lifestyle, etc.
+The classification task aimed to categorize entities into predefined categories such as Fashion, Tech, Health and Lifestyle, etc.

 Process: